mengwanguc/gpufs/README.md

 4. Install packages required for builing pytorch

 **Note: the commands below assumes you have cuda 10.2 installed on your machine.
-If you have other cuda version,s please use the magma-cuda* that matches your CUDA version from https://anaconda.org/pytorch/repo **
+If you have other cuda versions, please use the magma-cuda\* that matches your CUDA version from** https://anaconda.org/pytorch/repo

 ```
 conda install -y astunparse numpy ninja pyyaml mkl mkl-include setuptools cmake cffi typing_extensions future six requests dataclasses